Emini futures (or ES futures) are probably the most important trading vehicle in the world.

 Please note

-All dollar ($) figures in this article are in US dollars (US$).
+This article’s dollar ($) figures are in US dollars (US$).

 What Are Emini Futures?

 The Emini (or E-mini, ES, or Mini) is a futures contract that tracks the S&P 500 stock market index.
-It is traded on the Chicago Mercantile Exchange (CME) via their Globex electronic trading platform.
-Trading is 23 ½ hours a day, five days a week, using the contract symbol ES.
+It is traded on the Chicago Mercantile Exchange (CME) via its Globex electronic trading platform.
+The contract symbol is ES, and trading is 23 ½ hours daily, five days a week.

-Emini contracts are available on a wide range of US stock market indices, commodities and forex currencies.
-However, when traders refer to the “Emini” or “Eminis”, they are generally referring to the most important one – the futures contract that tracks the S&P 500 stock market index.
+Emini contracts are available on various US stock market indices, commodities and forex currencies.
+However, when traders refer to Eminis or Eminis, they generally refer to the most important one: the futures contract that tracks the S&P 500 stock market index.

-Emini futures were originally launched in September 1997 to attract non-professional investors into trading index futures.
-Previously, the only game in town had been the “large” (SP) contract – but it had become too expensive for the “little guy” to trade.
-So the CME created the Emini contract, which was 1/5th the size of the “large” S&P 500 futures contract and required 1/5th the margin to trade.
+Emini futures were launched in September 1997 to attract non-professional investors to index futures trading.
+Previously, the only game in town had been the “large” (SP) contract, but it had become too expensive for the “little guy” to trade.
+So, the CME created the Emini contract, which was one-fifth the size of the “large” S&P 500 futures contract and required one-fifth the margin to trade.

 Large Contract (SP) No Longer Trades

-On 30 September 2021, the large S&P 500 contract (SP) ceased trading.
-This means that all S&P 500 index futures trading is now electronic – either through the Emini (ES) or the Micro Emini (MES).
-The Emini has also effectively replaced the old SP contract with Emini initial margins of between $9,200 for intraday positions and $13,100 for overnight positions.
+The large S&P 500 contract (SP) ceased trading on 30 September 2021.
+All S&P 500 index futures trading is now electronic through the Emini (ES) or the Micro Emini (MES).
+The Emini has also effectively replaced the old SP contract, with initial margins of between $12,000 for intraday positions and $17,000 for overnight positions.

 The Emini became a huge success – not only with non-professional traders but with professionals, too.
 With this success, the CME (and other exchanges) decided to launch over 40 other “E-mini” and “E-micro” futures contracts over the next ten years, covering: